Steve Bono

-Steven Christopher Bono (born May 11, 1962) is a former American football quarterback in the National Football League (NFL).
-He played in college at University of California at Los Angeles (UCLA).
-He was drafted by the Minnesota Vikings in the 6th round (142nd overall) of the 1985 NFL Draft.
-He played for seven different teams in 15 different seasons, spending the most amount of time with the San Francisco 49ers and Kansas City Chiefs.
+Steven Christopher Bono (born May 11, 1962) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the UCLA Bruins and was selected by the Minnesota Vikings in the sixth round of the 1985 NFL draft.
+He played for seven different teams in 15 different seasons, spending the most time with the San Francisco 49ers and Kansas City Chiefs.

-Collegiate career
+College career

 Bono attended the University of California at Los Angeles, where he received a degree in sociology.
 As a Bruins quarterback, Bono posted collegiate career numbers of 177 completions in 315 attempts.
 On January 1, 1985, Bono threw for 243 yards and 2 touchdowns on his way to Quarterbacking the Bruins to Victory in the 1985 Fiesta Bowl over Bernie Kosar and the Miami Hurricanes.
 Bono also earned a varsity letter in baseball as the team's catcher.

 Professional career

 Minnesota Vikings

-Bono was selected by the Minnesota Vikings with the 142nd overall pick in the sixth round in the 1985 NFL Draft.
+Bono was selected by the Minnesota Vikings with the 142nd overall pick in the sixth round in the 1985 NFL draft.

 In his first two seasons with the Vikings (1985 and 1986), Bono appeared in two games.
 He spent both seasons third on the depth chart behind starter Tommy Kramer and his backup Wade Wilson.
 At the end of the 1986 season, the Vikings placed Bono on waivers.

-Pittsburgh Steelers and Atlanta Falcons
+Pittsburgh Steelers

 Bono then signed as a free agent with the Pittsburgh Steelers.
 Bono appeared in five games over two seasons with the Steelers (1987-1988).
 He made his first NFL start on October 4, 1987, against the Atlanta Falcons.
 After the 1988 season, the Steelers allowed Bono to become a free agent.

 San Francisco 49ers

 On June 13, 1989, Bono signed a contract with the San Francisco 49ers where he remained for five seasons, his longest stay with one team in his career.
 The 49ers would win Super Bowl XXIV in his first season with the team, marking the only Super Bowl win of his career.
 However, he did not play in the game.
 Bono spent the 1989 and 1990 seasons as the 49ers' third-string quarterback behind Joe Montana and Steve Young.
 In 1991, with Montana lost for the season, and Steve Young injured mid-season, Bono started six games.
-He went 5-1 as a starter and finished the season fourth in passer rating.
+He went 5–1 as a starter and finished the season fourth in passer rating.
 Bono returned to his backup role behind Young in 1992 and 1993.